• About TTT

 History Blooms at Texas Dogwood Trails Celebration in Palestine, TX.

 Something magical happens in Palestine, Texas, in March of every year.
-The town’s long-time celebration comes to life with spring flowers, festivals, and miles of trails of dogwood blooms.
+Visit Palestine this spring and experience the Texas Dogwood Trails Celebration.
+Yes, the town’s long-time celebration comes to life with spring flowers, festivals, and miles of trails of dogwood blooms.
 It’s the time of year when the whole family gathers for all the spring events in town.
-Visit Palestine this spring and experience the Texas Dogwood Trails Celebration.

 Palestine, TX, located in the piney woods of East Texas, is a short 1-1/2 hours from Dallas and 2-1/2 hours drive from Houston and is home to the Texas Dogwood Trails Celebration, Old Time Music and Dulcimer Festival, 1836 Chuckwagon Races, Dogwood Jamboree and Haunted Little Jail, Palestine is graced with stately homes, beautiful historical sites, gorgeous scenic drives and a Texas friendly welcome that offers a true Southern experience.

-Today’s story is written and sponsored by Visit Palestine, Texas.
-The city takes great pride in being a popular destination to see the beauty of the dogwood trees.
+This story is written and sponsored by Visit Palestine, Texas.
+The city takes great pride in being a popular destination for seeing the beauty of the dogwood trees.
 Please enjoy this story, and plan to visit this spring to see the beautiful dogwood blooms.

 “There is no bad day in Palestine, Texas.”